FreeRADIUS/wiki.freeradius.org/version4/message.md

 The message API keeps track of the current and old ring buffers.

+Data is read into the buffer via an underlying [IO](io) implementation.
+Then, packets are decoded from the ring buffwr.

 Packet allocations from the ring buffer are rounded up to the nearest cache line size (64 bytes).
 This prevents false sharing.

 * create - create a ring buffer
 * destroy - free a ring buffer (maybe talloc?)
-* write - alloc room for N bytes from the ring buffer
+* used - tell the ring buffer that N bytes of data have been used from the ring buffer
-* read - read N bytes from the start of the ring buffer
+* unused - tell the ring buffer than N bytes of data are unused at the start.

-Note that the read / write is done on raw sizes (e.g. 11 bytes), but the updates to the ring buffer are done internally on cache aligned sizes (64 bytes, for an 11-byte read/write).
+Note that the read / write is done on raw sizes (e.g. 11 bytes).
+If the caller needs cache line alignment, it does so itself.
+This is because the ring buffer is for both UDP (where each packet is individual), and for TCP (packets are streamed together).

+We don't use `recvmmsg()`, because it's broken.
+The timeout is checked only after a packet is received.
+So if you ask for N packets, and it receives M<N packets... it never returns (even if the timeout hits), until the next packet is received.  *Maybe `MSG_WAITFORONE` is better?* If that's true, then we don't want a ring buffer, as it's possible to receive multiple messages.

 Note that the ring buffer doesn't keep track of where the packet start / end is.
 It trusts the caller to track that information.